 As a means of protection against the strong winds, which often blow on the Tibetan Plateau, the leaves of certain plant species hug the ground.
 One disadvantage of this adaptation is that if the plant grows on sandy soil, gusts of wind will blow sand onto the leaves, thus diminishing its ability to obtain energy from sunlight through photosynthesis.
 Two such plants are presented here.

-Lamiophlomis rotata, a member of the mint family (Lamiaceae), grows on stony alpine meadows and along streams up to 4,900 metres altitude, from Tibet eastwards to the Chinese provinces of Gansu, Qinghai, Sichuan, and Yunnan, southwards to Bhutan, Sikkim, and Nepal.
+Lamiophlomis rotata, a member of the mint family (Lamiaceae), grows on stony alpine meadows and along streams up to 4,900 m altitude, from Tibet eastwards to the Chinese provinces of Gansu, Qinghai, Sichuan, and Yunnan, southwards to Bhutan, Sikkim, and Nepal.
 This species is utilized in traditional medicine for traumatic problems.

 Lamiophlomis rotata, photographed in a dry valley beneath Imja Tse (Island Peak) (6189 m), Sagarmatha National Park, eastern Nepal.
 (Photo copyright © by Kaj Halberg)